Tuesday, September 26, 2023

 Sunrise

-The sun was shining right in my face so I napped the first part of the trip home.
+The sun shone on my face, so I napped the first part of the trip home.

 We eat lunch at Oh"Bryan's in Hartselle, Al (his favorite place)